-Member of the Un-American Activities Committee.
 Chairman of the Committee on the Election of President, Vice-President and Representatives in Congress.

-"And on numerous occasions he has been appointed on Spe-

-cial Committees to perform special and particular duties for the Congress.
+"And on numerous occasions he has been appointed on Special Committees to perform special and particular duties for the Congress.
 Recently he was sent to Panama to investigate the needs and requirements of the Panama Canal, and earlier he was sent to the South Pacific to investigate conditions at the various Army Posts and report to Congress.

-"As a member on the Committee on Merchant Marine, he sponsored an amendment to the bill providing for the sale of Merchant Marine vessels, which according to a Washington correspondent will save the Government some 250 to 300 mil-
+"As a member on the Committee on Merchant Marine, he sponsored an amendment to the bill providing the sale of Merchant Marine vessels, which according to a Washington correspondent will save to the Government some 250 to 300 million dollars.

 "Many more of the things Herbert Bonner has done could be recited, but time forbids.
 Sufficeth it to say, such a record is worthy of our confidence-such faithfulness in a public servant commands our esteem-such devotion to duty demands its reward-such devotion to duty demands our respect.
-Is it too much to ask that you accord Herbert Bonner such esteem, such respect, such confidence when you express your choice on May 25th?
-I am confident that you will.
+Is it too much to sak that you accord Herbert Bonner such esteem, such respect, such confidence when you express your choice on May 25th?
+I am confident that ment appeared: "Mr. Humber fought with an Artillery Company in France and thus learned the devastation of war."

-"Something has been said about the war record of Mr. Humber- about his visits to the war-torn battle fields of Europe.
-All I can say about his war record is that it was short.
-In a recent issue of the Readers Digest, this statement appeared: "Mr. Humber fought with an Artillery Company in France and thus learned the devastation of war."
 This statement is incorrect and I am sure Mr. Humber would want it corrected.
-His true record is found in the office of the Adjutant General of the U.S. War Department, I quote verbatim: "He attended the Student Army Training Corps at Plattsburg Barracks, New York from July 18 to September 15, 1918, on which date he was honorably discharged.
+His true record is found in the office of the Adjutant General of the U. S. War Department.
+I quote verbatim: "He attended the Student Training Corps at Plattsburg Barracks, New York, from July 18 to September 15, 1918, on which date he was honorably discharged.
 His status while in attendance at this camp was that of a civilian in training for a commission.
-He accepted a Commission as 2nd Lt., Field Artillery, on September 16, 1918, and was honorably discharged December 14, 1918, at Camp Zachary Taylor, Kentucky, by reason of the demobilization of the emergency forces.
+He accepted a Commission as 2nd Lt., Field Artillery, on September 16, 1918, and was honorably discharged December 14, 1918, at Camp Zachary Taylor, Kentucky, by reason of the demobilization of the emergency forces."